ShaneHower/cards/README.md

     def get_split_hand(self):
         return self.hand
 ```
-This class's purpose is to split the array so I no longer have cards like '5 of hearts', but instead I have a list of numbers and suits which are seperate from one another.
+This class's purpose is to split the array so I no longer have cards like '5 of hearts', but instead I have a list of numbers and suits which are separate from one another.
 This step is important because in order to interpret my hand I need to be able to isolate specific words in the list.
 I needed to join the list into a string, then split it back into a list while taking out the 'of' values.
 I then rejoined the list and split it once more so that every word was seperated.

 ## Interpreting the Hand
 ```